bcgov/design-research-guide/docs/planning-research/index.md

 - [Intercept testing](https://bcgov.github.io/user-research-guide/activities/intercept.html)
 - Shadowing & observations

-You can conduct [remote research activities](https://bcgov.github.io/user-research-guide/activities/remote-research.html) if meeting participants in person is not an option.
+You can conduct [research activities remotely](https://bcgov.github.io/user-research-guide/activities/remote-research.html) if meeting participants in person is not an option.

 ## Identify the Right Participants